madfun12/nextportfolio/posts/mandelbrot_explorer.md

 const pixelY = map(y, 0, canvas.height, -2, 2); // -2 at y=0
 ```

-Notice that this will mean that going up on the Y axis is actually going to negative values instead of positive like on a normal two dimensional Cartesian plane.
-This is a just a byproduct of moving through the canvas backwards vertically relative to the Cartesian plane.
+Notice that this will mean that going up on the Y axis is actually going to negative values instead of positive like on a normal two dimensional Euclidean plane.
+This is a just a byproduct of moving through the canvas backwards vertically relative to the Euclidean plane.

 So, with our coordinate values, we can calculate whether or not our pixel is in the set.
 Before we can calculate this, we need to set a maximum number of iterations that we're going to run on each pixel.
 This number is very important to the detail of our end result, but we'll get to that later.
 For now, we're going to set `maxIterations` to 100.
 After that's defined, we call `isInMandelbrotSet` with our pixelX and pixelY values: